bharathasdev/DevTools/README.md

 ```

-### prop drilling and Breaking a component into Multiplr
+### prop drilling and Breaking a component into Multiple components

+### Baseline

+Prop drilling can be a good thing, and it can be a bad thing.
+Following some good practices as mentioned above, you can use it as a feature to make your application more maintainable.
+Good luck!

+### What is prop drilling ?

 Prop drilling (also called "threading") refers to the process you have to go through to get data to parts of the React Component tree.
 Let's look at a very simple example of a stateful component (yes, it's my favorite component example):